vipermcs/btools/README.md

 References:

-The data and constants (coefficients) come from these public access sources:
+The data, constants (coefficients) and formulas come from these public access sources:

 - de Onis M, Onyango AW, Borghi E, Siyam A, Nishida C, Siekmann J. Development of a WHO growth reference for school-aged children and adolescents.
 Bull World Health Organ.
 2007;85(9):660–7.
 - Food and Agriculture Organization (FAO).
 Human energy requirements - Report of a Joint FAO/WHO/UNU Expert Consultation Rome, 17–24 October 2001 [Internet].
 Rome, IT: FAO; 2004.
 Report No.: 1.
 Disponible en: http://www.fao.org/publications/card/es/c/e1faed04-3a4c-558d-8ec4-76a1a7323dcc/